Skip to content

 Ages 12-18 (Preteen/Teen)

-Developmental stage: Critical thinking, wrestling with doubts, forming adult faith.
+Developmental stage: Critical thinking, wrestling with doubts, forming an adult faith.
 What they need: Robust theology, addressing doubts, intellectual engagement.
-How to teach: (1) Gospel clarity: 'Romans 3:23, 6:23, 5:8, 10:9-10—sin, death, Christ, confession.
+How to teach: (1) Gospel clarity: 'Romans 3:23, 6:23, 5:8, 10:9-10: sin, death, Christ, confession.
 Simple but profound,' (2) Substitutionary atonement: 'Jesus stood in YOUR place.
 God's wrath poured on HIM so mercy poured on YOU.
-He became sin so you become righteous (2 Corinthians 5:21),' (3) Not works: 'Ephesians 2:8-9—Can't earn it.
-Good works = RESPONSE to salvation, not CAUSE,' (4) Genuine vs false conversion: 'Not everyone who prays prayer is saved.
-Genuine faith = produces fruit (James 2:17).
-Changed life, love for God, growth,' (5) Assurance: '1 John 5:13—You can KNOW.
-Not based on feelings—based on God's WORD.
+He became sin so you become righteous (2 Corinthians 5:21),' (3) Not works: 'Ephesians 2:8-9: you can't earn it.
+Good works are a RESPONSE to salvation, not the CAUSE,' (4) Genuine vs false conversion: 'Not everyone who prays a prayer is saved.
+Genuine faith produces fruit (James 2:17): a changed life, love for God, growth,' (5) Assurance: '1 John 5:13: You can KNOW.
+Not based on feelings, but on God's WORD.
 He promised,' (6) Doubts: 'Doubts are normal.
 Keep seeking truth.
 Test everything against Scripture (1 Thessalonians 5:21).'
-Challenge: Examine yourself—are you truly trusting Christ, or just cultural Christianity?
+Challenge: Examine yourself.
+Are you truly trusting Christ, or just wearing cultural Christianity?

 💡Practical Strategies for Teaching Salvation